75+ Free Simple Commission Agreement Templates – Printable PDF, Doc

 Base Salary and Commission

-This type of commission agreement is common in jobs with a steady base salary and a commission on top of that for every sale.
-For example, a marketer may receive a base salary of $50,000 per annum plus a 5% commission on every sale made.
-This ensures that the seller has a steady income even when sales are slow.
+This type of commission agreement is common in jobs with a steady base salary and a commission for every sale.
+For example, a marketer may receive a base salary of $50,000 annually plus a 5% commission on every sale.
+This ensures the seller has a steady income even when sales are slow.

 Residual Commission

 The residual commission is often used in the service industry, where the seller receives a commission based on the length of time that the customer remains loyal to the seller.
-For example, a seller that sells cable TV subscriptions may receive a commission every month as long as the customer continues paying for the service.
+For example, a seller selling cable TV subscriptions may receive a monthly commission as long as the customer continues paying for the service.

 Tiered Commission

-In a tiered commission agreement, the commission percentage varies based on the volume of sales.
+In a tiered commission agreement, the commission percentage varies based on the sales volume.
 The more sales the seller makes, the higher the commission percentage.
 This type of commission agreement is common in direct sales or multi-level marketing companies.

 Commission on Gross Margin